 This course focuses on the strategic alliances among business, technology, and organizational design.
 Students will learn how to plan technology architecture in support of a business strategy.
 The course addresses the effect of technology on privacy and ethics, the nature of work force, and the issues in managing remote and virtual teams.
 Security strategy and effective policies and training for protecting corporate assets are covered.
 Students will also be introduced to IT governance frameworks such as COBIT, ISO, and ITIL in this course.
 Prerequisite: BUS 600.

 This course focuses on the key role that technology managers play in supporting the growth and daily operations of an organization.
 Students will examine the required leadership skills to succeed in a culture of innovation along with achieving operational excellence at the CIO level.
 The course covers the business opportunities provided by the convergence of big data, networks, social media, and the advanced analytics for the growth and competitive advantage of an organization.
 Students will learn the skills for managing human and technological resources and make choices with long-term benefits for the company.
 Prerequisite: BUS 600

 TMG 699 Technology Management Capstone

 This final course will integrate and apply the core concepts acquired throughout the program.
 Evaluation will be focused on the quality of students’ applied research and problem-solving skills, technical and business content assessment, project management and implementation methods, and professionalism in writing and presentation documents.
 Students will develop a strategic and tactical plan to solve a given business problem leveraging technology.
-Prerequisites: GEN 499 and completion of all MSTM core required courses.
+Prerequisites: completion of all MSTM core required courses.